All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What a CGM Actually Measures

 A continuous glucose monitor is a small sensor, typically worn on the back of the upper arm or the abdomen, that measures interstitial glucose levels every one to five minutes.
 Interstitial fluid glucose correlates closely with blood glucose but lags behind by approximately 10 to 15 minutes.
-This means CGM readings reflect where your blood sugar was a few minutes ago, not precisely where it is right now.
+This means CGM readings reflect where your blood sugar was a few minutes ago, not precisely where it's right now.

 Modern CGMs transmit data to a smartphone app, creating a continuous graph of your glucose levels throughout the day and night.
 This is fundamentally different from finger-prick glucose testing, which gives you a snapshot.
 The CGM gives you a movie.